-The Pfizer vaccine is available for adults and for children:
+The Pfizer vaccine is available for both children and adults:

-- Children ages 5-11 can get 2 doses, 3 weeks apart.
-No booster shot is reccomended. - Children ages 12-17 can get 2 doses, 3 weeks apart, and a booster dose 5 months later. - Adults 18 and older can get 2 doses, 3 weeks apart, and a booster dose 5 months later.
+- Children ages 6 months to 4 years can get 2 doses, 3 weeks apart, and a 3rd dose 8 weeks later.
+All 3 doses are required to complete the series. - Everyone 5 and older can get 2 doses, 3 weeks apart, and a booster dose 5 months later.

-The Moderna vaccine is available for adults:
+The Moderna vaccine is available for both children and adults:

-• Adults 18 and older can get 2 doses, 4 weeks apart, and a booster dose 5 months later.
+- Children ages 6 months 17 years can get 2 doses, 4 weeks apart. - Adults 18 and older can get 2 doses, 4 weeks apart, and a booster dose 5 months later.